-its duties as set out within its terms of reference.
-The Company Secretaries maintain records of all ARC meetings including records of discussions on key deliberations and decisions taken.
-The ARC meets with the internal and external auditors, each separately without the presence of Management, annually.
+The ARC held six meetings during the year and carried out and is perceived to be, independent for the purpose of the its duties as set out within its terms of reference.
+The Group's statutory financial audit.
+Company Secretaries maintain records of all ARC meetings Details of the fees paid and/or payable by the Group in including records of discussions on key deliberations and respect of audit and non-audit services for FY 2019 are decisions taken.
+The ARC meets with the internal and external auditors, each separately without the presence of set out below: Management, annually.